mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/statcounter_derived/README.md

 Each date is a separate fetch/load cycle, so large ranges take proportionally longer — worldwide makes 2 requests per day (one per device), regions makes 12 (one per region/device combination).

-Statcounter limits historical CSV downloads to the past 100 days.
-The maximum backfill is therefore 100 days, which produces at most 1,200 requests for the regions pipeline — small enough that the sequential fetch loop is not a scalability concern.

 ## Data

 ### Schema